vlasky/pdf-reader-mcp/memory-bank/productContext.md

 following problems:

-- **Security:** It confines the agent's filesystem operations strictly within the boundaries of the designated project root directory, preventing accidental or malicious access to sensitive system files outside the project scope.
+- **Security:** It confines the agent's filesystem operations strictly within the boundaries of the project root directory (determined by the server's launch context), preventing accidental or malicious access to sensitive system files outside the project scope.
 - **Efficiency:** It provides the agent with a dedicated set of tools (`list_files`, `read_content`, `write_content`, `move_items`, `copy_items`,
   etc.) to perform common filesystem tasks directly, reducing the need for constant user intervention for basic operations.
-- **Control:** Operations are performed relative to the project root, ensuring predictability and consistency regardless of where the user's terminal is currently focused.
+- **Control:** Operations are performed relative to the project root (determined by the server's current working directory at launch), ensuring predictability and consistency within that specific project context. **Note:** For multi-project support, the system launching the server must set the correct working directory for each project instance.
 - **Standardization:** It uses the Model Context Protocol (MCP), providing a standardized way for the agent and the server to communicate about filesystem capabilities and operations.